androidStern/GenerateJuceModule/README.md

 ```
 >> npm i -g generatejucemodule
 ```
-The `generatejucemodule` is now in your path.
+The `generatejucemodule` command is now in your path.